Video Game: Massive Chalice

 - Improbable Weapon User: The three core hero classes are sporting; a portable battering ram, a lacrosse craw that flings potions, and a bazooka-styled-crossbow.

-- In-Universe Game Clock: One of the more extreme examples of this trope, the game has the Epic Timeline; completing the game will take several generations, at least 200 years depending on the game's settings.
+- In-Universe Game Clock: One of the more extreme examples of this trope, the game has the Epic Timeline; completing the game will take several generations, at least 300 years.

 - Isometric Projection: The game is fully 3D yet the camera is constrained only to provide four different views, all giving the game this look.

 - Level Drain: Lapses' attacks reduce your exp.
 Get hit enough and you'll loose a level and your skills.